-Ir. and Mrs. Taxpayer itemized their deductions for tax year 2022.
-In January 023 they received a 1099-G form from the Idaho State Tax Commission. the amount shown on their 1099-G form taxable on the federal form?
-Yes No the amount shown on their 1099-G form taxable on the Idaho return?
-Yes No the amount shown on their 1099-G form taxable on the Idaho return?
-Yes No st four devices that may qualify for the alternative energy device deduction. /hat percentage of the expense is deducted each year?
-Year of installation 2 nd year 3 rd year 4 th year Will Parker is in his third year of the alternative energy device deduction and he sells his home, what happens to the remaining deduction amount?
+R Check your progress Мо dule 5 - Quiz 2 1.
+Mr. and Mrs. Taxpayer itemized their deductions for tax year 2022.
+In January 2024 they received a 1099-G form from the Idaho State Tax Commission.
+Is the amount shown on their 1099-G form taxable on the federal form?
+Yes No Is the amount shown on their 1099-G form taxable on the Idaho return?
+Yes No 2.
+List four devices that may qualify for the alternative energy device deduction.
+3. What percentage of the expense is deducted each year?
+Year of installation 2 nd year